polimi-cmls-23/group3-hw-ID-LaLobby/README.md

 Two sliders are responsible of setting the thresholds for the visualizer.
 The other sliders show the data affecting the sound.
 Finally two boxes are responsible of choosing the effects.
+Also, a pop-up has been added to note the performer when the loop is recording, playing or being overdubbed.

 <p align="center">
   <img src="/imgs/GUI_imag.png" width=65% margin-top="15%">